joshuaedelstein15/Phase1_Project/README.md

 We should now run a check to make sure these loaded properly.

 Now we will create a histogram of gross profit for each genre.
 To accomplish this more efficiently we will create three different lists.
-The first will contain a text version of each genre, this will used to label the x-axis.
+The first will contain a text version of each genre, this will be used to label the x-axis.
 The second will contain each of the five new dataframes containing the gross profit.
 The third will contain five different colors, which will be used to differentiate between the histograms.
 Finally, we can create a for loop to plot the five different histograms.
 Additionally, each histogram will contain a vertical line at the mean of each dataset.

 Interestingly, all the histograms roughly have the same shape, this shape seems to indicate that profit falls into the Pareto distribution.<!-- https://www.youtube.com/watch?v=EAynHZE-lK4 --> Meaning that the minority of movies account for the vast majority of the profit.
 Additionally, it appears that the genres of action and comedy are the most profitable, while drama, horror, and romance are less profitable.